The Fundementals

 The original model was very crude:

-As good UK citizens we are most concerned with the UK probability of ducting.
-Evaporation ducts - happen all the time and a widespread duct frequently forms over the sea, e.g. North Sea - UK - Low countries.
+Evaporation ducts - happen all the time around the UK and a widespread duct frequently forms over the sea.
 Surface ducts occur for around 6% of time, they tend to be up to 300m in height and cover ~100km.
-This is a fairly low incidence as surface ducts occur for around 50% of the time in the Gulf, they are not really anomalous there.
+This is a fairly low incidence compared to other regions.
+Surface ducts occur for around 50% of the time in the Gulf, so they are not considered as anomalous in that region.

 Elevated ducts exist for around 7% of time, they occur up to 3km in altitude, and cover ~100km.
-Again this is low incidence as elevated ducts happen for 40% of the time in Gulf.
+Again this is low incidence compared to other regions Elevated ducts happen for 40% of the time in Gulf.

 Next